All about IUJ

 Q. What degree programs does IUJ offer?

-A. IUJ offers 6 program with 8 Master’s Degree programs, with all course work in English.
+A. IUJ offers the following Degree programs, with all course work in English.

-- international Relations Program (MA in International Relations, MA in International Peace Studies)
+- International Relations Program (MA in International Relations)

 - Public Management and Policy Analysis Program (MA in Public Management)